banukabakulak/IE211_IntroductionToAlgorithms/README.md

 > **Course Description:**

 In this course, design, implementation, and analysis of algorithms are discussed at the introductory level.
 The course covers basic algorithm design techniques, analysis of the correctness and the efficiency of algorithms, and issues regarding implementation of algorithms.
 The course introduces the elementary data structures which can be utilized in the algorithms.
-In this course, the students design the algorithms with Java programming language in Eclipse environment.
+In this course, the students design the algorithms with Python programming language in PyCharm environment.
 The course aims to equip the students with the ability of efficient algorithm design and academic presentation of the algorithms.

 > **Course Objectives:**